chrisxfire/chrisxfire.github.io/content/notes/itil-4/service-management-practices/Incident management ITIL 4 Practice Guide.md

 As mentioned in section 2.2.1, some incidents recur and can be handled in a well-known, repeatable way.
 Ideally, such recurrences should be analyzed and further repetition prevented (this usually involves the problem management practice).
 However, problem management may take significant time, and some incident, even if well-understood, cannot be effectively prevented.
 Their occurrence and nature are clear, and their handling often can follow a well-defined incident model.
 To optimize the time and resources for resolution of such incidents, the shift left approach can be used.

-<table><tbody><tr><td><strong>Definition: shift-left approach</strong></td></tr><tr><td>An approach to managing work that focuses on moving activities closer to the source of the work, in order to avoid potentially expensive delays or escalations.
+> **shift-left approach** — An approach to managing work that focuses on moving activities closer to the source of the work, in order to avoid potentially expensive delays or escalations.
 In a software development context, a shift-left approach might be characterized by moving testing activities closer to (or integrated with) development activities.
-In a support context, a shift-left approach might be characterized by providing self-help tools to end-users.</td></tr></tbody></table>
+In a support context, a shift-left approach might be characterized by providing self-help tools to end-users.

 In incident management, shift-left can be used to delegate more activities to users: not only reporting an incident, but also self-help using chat bots, FAQ pages, and other resources.
 Another form of shift-left is training of the service desk agents to diagnose and solve more different types of incidents.
 Any opportunity to solve incidents without transferring them to other teams should be used, especially as the transfer is likely to take extra time and cost extra money.
 This should not, however, create unacceptable delays; the speed of incident resolution remains the most important requirement.
 The shift-left approach works best in clear, well-known situations, where less experienced people can successfully follow well-tested and safe instructions.